-It's homecoming weekend and the day of the big game.
-Everybody is at the campus book store buying last minute souvenirs and want to get to the stadium in time for the festivities.
-Looking at the long lines at each register, the store manager realizes one staff member is more than 30 minutes late.
-He dials her number, hoping she's on her way to work.
+It's a playoff game during football season.
+Everybody is at the grocery store buying snacks and people are impatient to get home in time to watch the game.
+Looking at the long lines at each register, the store manager realizes one employee is more than 30 minutes late.
+He dials the employee's number, hoping she's on her way to work.